 Take Action to Treat Lung Disease

-Using the healing properties of adult stem cells, the Lung Institute can help promote the healing of lungs damaged by disease.
-Stem cells are harvested from the patient’s own blood or bone marrow, and returned to the patient where they can begin to promote healing.
-Adult stem cells live in blood and bone marrow tissue.
+Using the healing properties of adult cells, the Lung Institute can help promote the healing of lungs damaged by disease.
+Cells are harvested from the patient’s own blood or bone marrow, and returned to the patient where they can begin to promote healing.
+Adult cells live in blood and bone marrow tissue.
 They naturally respond to injury or illness.
-However, since stem cells don’t act quickly enough on their own, autologous stem cell therapy is used to expedite this natural healing process.
+However, since cells don’t act quickly enough on their own, cellular therapy is used to expedite this natural healing process.